betheden/hebrew-grammar/content/state_absolute.rst

 -------

 The absolute state is the standard form of a word (noun, adjective, participle, or infinitive) in contrast to a modified form called the construct state.
-The absolute state is used when a word neither takes a suffix nor is connected to a subsequent word by a construct relationship.
+A word in the absolute state can take a prefix but not a suffix.

 Article
 -------

+:ref:`Nouns<noun>`, :ref:`adjectives<adjective>`, :ref:`participles<participle_active>` and
+:ref:`infinitives<infinitive_absolute>` can appear in either the absolute state or the :ref:`construct state<state_construct>`.
-Nouns, adjectives, participles and infinitives can appear in either the absolute state or the construct state.
-The absolute state is the standard form and consists of the longer ending as opposed to the shorter construct ending.
-The most fundamental difference between the two forms is that the construct form can take an attached suffix, but the absolute form cannot.
-Nouns, adjectives and participles can appear in either the absolute or the construct state for both masculine and feminine terms in both singular and plural forms.
-Because infinitives do not change form for either gender or number, there is only one infinitive construct form and one infinitive absolute form for any given verb in Biblical Hebrew.
-It should be noted both the infinitive construct and infinitive absolute can have variant spellings or forms.
-However, these variations are due to other linguistic factors, not because of changes to the form based on gender or number.
+The absolute state is the standard form and consists of a longer ending as opposed to the shorter construct ending.
+The most fundamental difference between the two forms is that the construct form can take an attached :ref:`suffix<suffix>`, but the absolute form cannot.
+Nouns, adjectives and participles can appear in either the absolute or the construct state for both :ref:`masculine<gender_masculine>` and :ref:`feminine<gender_feminine>` terms in both singular and plural forms.
+Because infinitives do not change form for either gender or number, there isusually only one :ref:`infinitive construct<infinitive_construct>` form and one :ref:`infinitive absolute<infinitive_absolute>` form of a verb in Biblical Hebrew.

-Note: The absolute state and construct state forms of many masculine singular nouns appear exactly alike.
+.. note:: Many masculine singular nouns appear exactly alike in both the absolute state and the construct state.

 Form
 ----